Antony-Reyes/INF654-Project/README.md

 New features as of 10/27/2025
 The app now Works-Offline and it is downloadable on any device.
 The download button for the app is within the search URL of the app's website.

+Explanation:

+Service Worker & Caching Strategy
+The app uses a Cache-First strategy implemented in service-worker.js to ensure reliable offline functionality.
+During the install event, the service worker pre-caches essential resources including HTML, CSS, images, icons, and the manifest file into a cache named game-reminders-v2.
+When the app is accessed, the fetch event handler first checks the cache for requested resources.
+If found, it serves them immediately from the cache, providing instant load times and offline access.
+If a resource isn't cached, the service worker fetches it from the network and dynamically adds it to the cache for future use.
+This approach ensures users can access their game reminders even without an internet connection.
+The activate event cleans up outdated caches when the service worker updates, maintaining efficient storage management.

+Web App Manifest
+The manifest.json file defines the app's metadata and appearance when installed.
+It specifies the app name, short name, description, and sets the start URL to /index.html with a computed App ID matching the current identity.
+The manifest includes icons in multiple sizes (48x48, 72x72, 96x96, 144x144, 192x192, 512x512) with separate maskable icons for adaptive platform support.
+Display mode is set to standalone to provide a native app experience without browser UI, while portrait-primary orientation optimizes the mobile gaming use case.
+Theme color (#16213e) and background color (#1a1a2e) create a cohesive dark-themed interface matching the app's design.
+Screenshots for both mobile (narrow form factor) and desktop (wide form factor) enable the enhanced install UI on supported platforms.

+Integration & Testing
+The service worker is registered in index.html via a load event listener that logs registration success and monitors for updates.
+The manifest is linked in the HTML head with appropriate meta tags for theme color and Apple touch icons for iOS compatibility.
+The app successfully installs on desktop with a standalone window, functions completely offline after initial load, and caches all 11 essential resources.
+Testing confirmed offline functionality through Chrome DevTools' Network tab offline mode, verified cache storage contents in Application tab, and validated the service worker's activated status.
+The app is installable across devices and maintains full functionality without network connectivity.